 If you have been charged with a crime in Ogden, you may feel isolated, frightened, and confused.
 The prospect of being put on trial in front of a jury of your peers might seem intimidating, to say the least.
+This is to say nothing of the potential criminal penalties you may face upon conviction, including fines, jail time, and the curtailing of some of your rights.
 Having a skilled attorney by your side who can fight for your rights in court can make a huge difference in your case.
 A good lawyer will advocate on your behalf throughout your entire trial and beyond if need be.

-Our Ogden criminal defense lawyer is here to help you through this difficult time.
-Please reach out to Overson Law, PLLC by calling (801) 758-2287.
-Schedule a free and confidential legal consultation with our team to determine the best course of action for your case.
+Please reach out to our criminal defense lawyers from Overson & Bugden by calling (801) 758-2287, and Schedule a free and confidential legal consultation with our team to determine the best course of action for your case.

 Infractions